go-source/simple-CRM/README.md

 Relations include business (works for, assistant of or belongs to groups) and individual family relationships (parents, children, etc).
 The family relationships is useful for non-profit fund raising and associations.

+## Help needed!
+Fork right now

+Help improve this project.
+We need UX/designers to build atractive views and easier navigation.
+Help integrate simple-CRM with other Joomla! components, like capturing contacts and integrating with mail solutions.

 ## Installation:

 Simple CRM requires FOF3 https://github.com/akeeba/fof, included in the installation package.
 The component installs like any Joomla component.